lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

     From the derivative of the
-    potential with respect to :math:`x`, we obtain the expression for the force that will be imposed to the atoms:
+    potential with respect to :math:`x`, we obtain the expression for the force that will be imposed on the atoms:

 .. math::